- Free Consultation - Call 24/7: 248-515-6583 Tap Here to Call Us

 Other circumstances involving force or weapons may also be charged as criminal sexual conduct 2nd degree.
 These include:

-• Sexual contact where you receive help from one or more people, use coercion or force, or if the victim was physically helpless or mentally incapacitated
+- Sexual contact where you receive help from one or more people use coercion or force, or if the victim is physically helpless or mentally incapacitated

 In Michigan, you need to hire an experienced criminal sexual conduct attorney immediately if you are accused of this crime.
 Their job is to create reasonable doubt that the crime did not happen, which can help you avoid a felony conviction.